 Thank you, sir.

-And uh I just want to talk to you about uh a little bit about the uh George Floyd trial and a little bit about what's happening in uh Minnesota right now.
+And I just want to talk to you about a little bit about the George Floyd trial and a little bit about what's happening in Minnesota right now.

 Okay.

-Um the situation in Minnesota is terrible right now, but I mean, with the rights and everything, you you can't really blame these people for the perspective they're getting.
+Say the situation in Minnesota is terrible right now, but I mean, with the rights and everything, you can't really blame these people for the perspective they're getting.

-I just think it's kind of terrible that half the country believes that cops are hunting down, killing everybody they see.
+I just think it's kind of terrible that, you know, half the country believe that cops are hunting down, killing everybody they see.

-And the other half is looking at the situation and actually using critical thinking before jumping to a conclusion.
+Another half is looking at the situation and actually using critical statements before jumping to a conclusion.

-You know, a lot a lot of big cities now have majority minority police forces.
+You know, a lot of big cities now have majority, minority police forces.

-And this whole defund the cop movement, and uh I mean, it's it's made things dramatically worse.
+And this whole defund the cop movement, and I mean, it's made things dramatically worse.

-Uh people now, I mean, we're we're now at a point where some people are emboldened to just attack the police.
+People now, I mean, we're now at a point where some people are emboldened to just attack the police.

 I mean, we talked about this New Mexico officer now is dead.